See the 2021 Hot Chocolate Trail details here.

 The Balkan Restaurant

-The perfect nightcap is The Balkan’s Hot Chocolate Rasta.
-The classic hot chocolate is topped with a mixture of Kahlua, Malibu coconut rum and shaved chocolate.
+The perfect nightcap is The Balkan’s boozy Hot Chocolate Rasta: Kahlua, Malibu Coconut Rum and hot chocolate topped with hand-shaken cream.
 For an after-dinner drink and dessert, we recommend ordering it with a side of their famous Baklava!